 The Botanic Gardens and Parks Authority will become part of the new Department of Biodiversity, Conservation and Attractions from 1 July 2017.

-This new department will bring together the functions and staff of the Botanic Gardens and Parks Authority, Department of Parks and Wildlife, Rottnest Island Authority and the Zoological Parks Authority.
+This new department will bring together the functions and staff of the Botanic Gardens and Parks Authority, Department of Biodiversity, Conservation and Attractions, Rottnest Island Authority and the Zoological Parks Authority.

 It will be led by Interim Director General Mark Webb PSM and have a strong emphasis on improving Western Australia’s natural attractions as key tourism assets, and creating opportunities for private sector investment and partnerships while conserving environmental values.
 Another benefit is that it will consolidate conservation science under one department to build and share knowledge of the State’s biodiversity.